Rectal Ulcers

 How are rectal ulcers diagnosed?

-• Rectal ultrasound: During this test, doctors insert a small probe in your rectum.
-The probe uses sound waves to show images of the inside of the rectum so your doctor can see ulcers and other growths.
+• Transrectal ultrasound: During a transrectal ultrasound, a provider inserts a small probe into your rectum.
+The probe uses sound waves to show images of the inside of your rectum so your provider can see ulcers and other growths.

-• Biopsy: Your doctor may take a biopsy (sample) of the tissue surrounding the ulcer and send it to a lab.
-The lab tests the tissue for other conditions, such as cancer.
+• Biopsy: During the endoscopy, your provider may take a biopsy (sample) of the tissue surrounding the ulcer and send it to a lab.
+Lab tests can show if the cells are benign (as with SRUS) or cancerous.

 Management and Treatment